IBM/trusted-service-identity/docs/spire-helm.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * [helm3 client](https://helm.sh/docs/intro/install/)

+For our tutorial, we would use following parameters:
+* Platform: `minikube`
+* Cluster name: `minikube`
+* Trust domain: `openshift.space-x.com`
+* Tornjak namespace: `tornjak`
+* Agents namespace: `spire`

 ## Important information
 It is worth mentioning that once the trust domain is set, the SPIRE server persists the information locally (either on the host or via COS) and any consequent installation requires using the same trust domain.
-The easiest way to change the trust domain, is to remove all the SPIRE data under `/run/spire/date directory`, or delete the persistent volume claims (in COS), prior to installing the Tornjak server.
+The easiest way to change the trust domain, is to remove all the SPIRE data under `/run/spire/date` directory, or delete the persistent volume claims (in COS), prior to installing the Tornjak server.

 ## Step 1.
 Deploy Tornjak with a SPIRE Server
 The first part of the tutorial deploys Tornjak bundled with SPIRE Server using helm charts.

 We can deploy the helm charts on any Kubernetes platform.
 [Here are instructions](./spire-on-openshift.md) for installing on OpenShift.

-For purpose of this tutorial we can deploy it on minikube (https://minikube.sigs.k8s.io/docs/start/)
+For this tutorial, we can deploy it all on minikube (https://minikube.sigs.k8s.io/docs/start/)

 ```console
 minikube start --kubernetes-version=v1.20.2
 ```

 ### Create a namespace
-Once the cluster is up and the `KUBECONFIG` is defined, create the namespace to deploy Tornjak server.
-By default we would use “tornjak” and "minikube" as cluster name.
+Once the cluster is up and the `KUBECONFIG` is set, create the namespace to deploy Tornjak server.
+By default we use “tornjak” and "minikube" as the cluster name.

 ```
 kubectl create ns tornjak